-The Memphis Convention & Visitors Bureau and Memphis Management Group, operator of the Memphis Cook Convention Center, support the local economy and the community's positive image through tourism and convention development, major events and destination marketing.
+The Memphis Convention & Visitors Bureau and Memphis Management Group, operator of the Renasant Convention Center, support the local economy and the community's positive image through tourism and convention development, major events and destination marketing.
 The hospitality and tourism industry in Memphis currently supports over 35,000 tourism-related jobs that produce $623 million in annual payroll.
 In 2016, 10.5 million people visited Memphis, generating over $3 billion in expenditures and the collection of $158 million in state and local sales taxes from visitors.

 Visit memphistravel.com to learn more about Memphis as a vacation or meetings & conventions destination.